 The Future of Artificial Intelligence in SEO

-Neural Networks (NN) go a step further and groups them into actions that always fail, frequently fail, have no consequence, provide small benefit, and continue all the way up to ultimate success.
+Neural networks go a step further and groups them into actions that always fail, frequently fail, have no consequence, provide small benefit, and continue all the way up to ultimate success.
 When a parallel problem arises, it finds all the similarities with any related prior solutions and can eliminate millions of solutions that are irrelevant.
 This is how NNs simulate the human thought process.

 Now, instead of going through each and every possibility, NNs can use their “experience” to skip a lot of the “silly stuff” that doesn’t apply, just like a human does.
 Consequently, machines are getting better at matching queries to related concepts and use “concepts” instead of “keyword optimization”.
 So-called keyword optimization is becoming relatively unimportant in comparison.
-Your objective now is to optimize your content for the end users and not for the search engines.
+Your objective now is to optimize your content for the end user experience, and not for the search engines.

 How to Optimize Content for the End User